trigus00/Weather_data/README.md

 # Project Name
-Weather Data, This Project is part of the Triology Data Bootcamp at Rice University.
+JavaScript and DOM Manipulation , This Project is part of the Triology Data Bootcamp at Rice University.
 Other Repo can be found at the main Github repo.
 ### -- Project Status : Completed

 ## Project Intro/Objective
-Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
-So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"
+WAKE UP SHEEPLE!
+The extra-terrestrial menace has come to Earth and we here at ALIENS-R-REAL have collected all of the eye-witness reports we could to prove it!
+All we need to do now is put this information online for the world to see and then the matter will finally be put to rest.

+There is just one tiny problem though... our collection is too large to search through manually.
+Even our most dedicated followers are complaining that they are having trouble locating specific reports in this mess.

 ### Methods Used
 * Data Visualization
+* Data Gathering
-* Statistics
+* Data Cleaning
-* Predictive Modeling
+* Data Query

 ### Technologies Used
+* Javascript
-* Python
+* HTML
-* Junpyter Notebook
+* CSS
-* OpenWeatherMap API
+* D3.js

 ## Project Description
 The Purpose of this project is to creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, you'll be utilizing a simple Python library, the OpenWeatherMap API.